bigskysoftware/htmx/www/essays/locality-of-behaviour.md

 #### Conclusion

-Locality of Behavior is a software design principle that can help make a code bases more humane and maintainable.
-It must be traded off against other design principles and be considered in terms of the limitations of the system a code unit is written in, but, as much as is it is practical, adherence to this principle will increase your software maintainability and quality.
+Locality of Behavior is a subjective software design principle that can help make a code base more humane and maintainable.
+It must be traded off against other design principles and be considered in terms of the limitations of the system a code unit is written in, but, as much as is it is practical, adherence to this principle will increase your software maintainability, quality and sustainability.